CamelCaseName/HPFreecam/README.md

 2. Run MelonLoader.Installer.exe.
 3. Click the SELECT button.
 4. Select and HouseParty.exe from where the game is installed.
-5. Select which Version of MelonLoader to install using the Drop-Down List.
-(Or leave it as-is for the Latest Version.)
+5. Select latest Version of MelonLoader.
 6. Click the INSTALL or RE-INSTALL button.
 7. Get the MelonLoader [patch from my fork here](https://github.com/CamelCaseName/MelonLoader/releases/latest/download/MelonLoaderPatch.zip)
 8. Unzip the patch and copy the `MelonLoader` folder from within into House Party.